Tamarind Paste Recipe

 Squeezing soaked pulp to make tamarind paste

-4. Pass this through a strainer to another heavy bottom tall utensil, that is non reactive. you might find stones or covering of the tamarind or seeds, discard them.
+4. Pass this through a strainer to another heavy bottom non reactive pot. you might find stones or shells of the tamarind or seeds, discard them.
 Do not use a wide pan.

 pass pulp through colander to make tamarind paste step 4